 Poor call quality can disrupt business communication, making clear audio paramount.

 - Solution: Implement QoS settings on your network, prioritizing VoIP traffic for better call quality.
+The IETF’s Differentiated Services (DiffServ) framework (RFC 2475) defines the standard approach for prioritizing real-time traffic like voice.
 For critical business needs, SD-WAN technology can optimize VoIP data packets across multiple internet connections for consistent performance.

 3. Security Concerns